 - The anesthetist will review the patient’s medical and anesthesia history and records.
-He will also answer any concerns of the patient prior to administering the anesthetics.
+They will also answer any concerns of the patient prior to administering the anesthetics.

 - Blood pressure cuff, EKG, pulse oximeter and other monitoring devices will be attached to the patient for proper safety monitoring.

-- Patient should wear comfortable and loose-fitting clothes during the surgery.
+- A patient should wear comfortable and loose-fitting clothes during the surgery.

 The anesthetist is generally responsible for the patient’s comfort and well-being in terms of before and after the dental procedure.
 During the procedure, the anesthetist will manage the patient’s important body functions.
 Proper monitoring during and after the procedure is included in the anesthetist’s responsibility.
 Based on his assessment, the patient may be discharged at least after an hour of monitoring, if the anesthetist deems it safe for the patient to leave the dental clinic or office.